 – that there are actually not three persons in one Deity, God is merely showing himself from three different sides or in three dimensions, or is like an actor playing three different roles (old heresy called modalism, from Lat. “modus”, very common today);

-– that the Deity of the Son or the Holy Spirit is not as eternal, great and powerful as that of the Father (all kinds of deviations seeing the Father as the only really God);
+– that the Deity of the Son or the Holy Spirit is not as eternal, great and powerful as that of the Father (all kinds of deviations seeing the Father as the only real God);

 – that the Son is not begotten of the Father, but a made or created being (arianism, a heresy spread by Arius in the fourth century);